senseisimple/emulab-stable/www/sec-check/README-howto.txt

        failure occurs, the make stops.
 This is a Good Thing, because there are a lot of dependencies in the activation sequence.
 Most early objects must exist for later ones to be created.
-When UNKNOWN results occur, browse to the file and update the patterns.
+When UNKNOWN results occur, browse to the file to see what was returned and update the patterns.

      - You can browse to the .html files using File/Open, or pop up pages in your browser directly from Emacs using this handy keyboard macro: